Container Docking Station

 In relation to an amount to be distributed annually 5,000 tonnes of LNG and a 500 km away Terminals are without local hubs at least Five pump chassis continuously in use.

-with a local hub of drei Container Docking Stations can be handled significantly more efficiently: Two standard chassis take over the transport from the terminal to the hub, while at the location after the swap two pump chassis ensure distribution to customers in the region.
-This allows the expensive delivery vehicle to be used much more efficiently, leading to a significant reduction in overall operating costs – with Hub, TCO costs are over €100,000 lower.
+With a local hub of three Container Docking Stations the same volume can be handled significantly more efficiently: Two standard chassis take over the transport from the LNG-terminal to the hub, while after the swap on the hub two pump chassis ensure the distribution to customers in the region.
+This allows the expensive delivery vehicle to be used much more efficiently, leading to a significant reduction in overall operating costs – With the CDS-Hub, TCO costs are over €100,000 lower.

 Cost-relevant factors: